Core Topics

 Ideal Agent Persona

-Perfect for Support Agents needing to handle user inquiries and issue tracking via gRPC and HTTP protocols.
+Perfect for Support Agents needing advanced issue tracking and resolution capabilities for projects utilizing Axum, gRPC, and HTTP protocols.

 !
 Prerequisites & Limits